 In hemophilia, blood does not clot properly.
 This usually happens because your body does not have enough of a certain kind of clotting factor.
 This makes it harder for bleeding to stop.
 People with hemophilia may bleed a lot after cuts, during surgery, or even after a fall.
 Some people have abnormal bleeding inside their bodies for no clear reason.

 There are two main types of hemophilia:

-Hemophilia A and B are caused by a flaw in a part of a gene .
-This flaw affects how much clotting factor a person has and how well it works.
+Hemophilia A and B are caused by changes (mutations) in genes.
+These changes affect how much clotting factor a person has and how well it works.

 Symptoms of hemophilia include: